bwmcadams/supreme-macro-adventure/deck/scala-macros.md

 ### Once Upon A Time...

-- We could pull off some (most?) of what we can do with Macros, by writing compiler plugins.
+- We could pull off a lot of what we can do with Macros, by writing compiler plugins.
 - Esoteric, harder to ship (i.e. user must include a compiler plugin), not a lot of docs or examples.
 - Required *deep* knowledge of the AST: Essentially generating new Scala by hand-coding ASTs.[^†]
-- I've done a little bit of compiler plugin work: the AST can be tough to deal with.
+- I've done a little bit of compiler plugin work: the AST can be tough to deal with.[^§]

 ^ Think of AST as nested classes that represent a tree to be converted to bytecode... or javascript!

 ^ Once, I helped maintain a Compiler Plugin to generate Syntax Diagrams from Parser Combinators...

 [^†]: Abstract Syntax Tree.
 A simple “tree” of case-class like objects to be converted to bytecode... or JavaScript.

+[^§]: Some of the cool stuff in Macros like Quasiquotes can be used in Compiler Plugins now, too.

 ---